Alex Stepheson

-Alexander Stepheson (pronounced Steevis-son; born August 7, 1987) is an American former professional basketball player.
-He played college basketball for North Carolina and USC.
+Alexander Stepheson (pronounced Steevis-son; born August 7, 1987) is an American former professional basketball player who had a brief stint in the National Basketball Association (NBA) during his 8-year professional career.
+He played college basketball for the North Carolina Tar Heels and USC Trojans.

 High school career

-Stepheson played high school basketball at Harvard-Westlake School in North Hollywood, California, where he grabbed 20 or more rebounds in 16 games as a senior.
+Stepheson played high school basketball at Harvard-Westlake School in North Hollywood, Los Angeles, California, where he grabbed 20 or more rebounds in 16 games as a senior.